Curriculum

 Preparing young people for successful and stable financial lives

-As educators we are aware of the pitfalls that a lack of financial education can have on young people from diverse or underserved backgrounds.
+As educators, we are aware of the pitfalls that a lack of financial education can have on young people.
 The lack of knowledge delays and sometimes prevents financial freedom.
 Due to the lack of relatable resources, this program was born.

 With a combined experience of 16+ years in education, Ashley and Tiffany designed this interactive curriculum to immerse young people in experiences that are engaging, impactful, and set them up with tangible next steps to develop long-term healthy financial habits.